simona2606/adaptive-interface-client-java/README.md

 It is possible during the account registration phase to select which visual anomalies you are afflicted with by being able to choose from: **low vision**, **deuteranopia**, **deuteranomaly**, and **achromatopsia**.

 The colors of the application vary according to the selected abnormality also involving images retrieved from the internet.
 Specifically, for each case we treat, we have the following color palettes:
-* LOW VISION: For the color palette in the case of low vision or no visual abnormality, we used:
+* LOW VISION: for the color palette in the case of low vision or no visual abnormality, we used:
   ```
      <color name="primary_light">#FFCCBC</color>
      <color name="primary_dark">#E64A19</color>